jayeshkaithwas/Library/README.md

 ## Overview

 The Library Management System is designed to help libraries manage their collections of books, members, and transactions efficiently.
-It provides functionalities for cataloging books, managing member information, tracking book loans and returns, and generating various reports.

 ## Features

 - **Book Management**: Add, update, and remove books from the library catalog.
 - **Member Management**: Register new members, update member information, and manage membership status.
-- **Loan Management**: Issue and return books, track due dates, and calculate fines.
 - **Search Functionality**: Search for books and members using various criteria.
-- **Reports**: Generate reports on book loans, returns, overdue books, and member activity.

 ## Technologies Used